jlmelville/uwot/docs/umap-for-tsne.md

 \sum_{ij} \left[ v_{ij} \log \left( \frac{v_{ij}}{w_{ij}} \right) +
 (1 - v_{ij}) \log \left( \frac{1 - v_{ij}}{1 - w_{ij}} \right) \right]
 $$
+$v_{ij}$ are symmetrized input affinities, and are not probabilities.
+The graph interpretation of them as weights of edges in a graph still applies, though.
-The UMAP input weights are given by:
+These are arrived at differently to t-SNE and LargeVis.
+The unsymmetrized UMAP input weights are given by:

 $$
 v_{j|i} = \exp \left[ -\left( r_{ij} - \rho_{i} \right) / \sigma_{i} \right]